Hill Walking for Beginners

 This walk can start right in the village of Lizard.
 The area has historical significance as Guglielmo Marconi, an inventor and pioneer in modern communications, once conducted research there.

-Whilst there aren’t any mountains on this walk, there are still ups and downs.
+Whilst there aren’t any mountains on this walk, there are still ups and downs of the Cornish coast.
 They’ll will take you to Kynance Cove, perhaps the best beach in England, as well as Lizard Point and Pen Olver, from where the views of the coast are outstanding!

 So there you have it – our top 10 UK hill walks for beginners.
-If you think we’ve missed any, or want to share some of your own, please leave a comment!
+If you think we’ve missed any, or want to share some of your own, please get in touch!